LASO Cycle 2

 • All but 2 ESC regions saw an increase in the number of awarded LEAs and no ESC region saw a decrease in the number of districts receiving an award.

-Strong Foundations Planning Supports (SFP)
+Strong Foundations Planning (SFP)

 Strong Foundations Planning grant program provides support to LEAs to develop a strong instructional framework in math or literacy, provides optional adoption supports in selecting a new HQIM if LEAs choose to make a material switch; and trainings and support to support creating systems to effectively manage instruction at the district level.
 Refer to the Program Guidelines for additional information on required use of funds.